- Heinrich E. Wamser: "Abstammung und Familie Franz Liszts", Burgenländische Heimatblätter 1936, vol. 2, 24-33.

 Katharina von Kurzbeck's seal and signature from 1795 (A-Wsa, Merkantilgericht, Fasz.
 3, 1, Reihe, litt.
 CK, Nr.
 4)

-The entry concerning the publication of the banns for Adam List's wedding in January 1811 (A-Ws, Tom.
+The entry concerning the publication of the banns for Adam List's wedding in January 1811 in the Schotten parish (A-Ws, Tom.
 41, fol.
 109)

 - Heinrich Wamser's genealogical chart is flawed, because Wamser overlooked one of Georg Adam Liszt's wives.
 Adam List the elder did not marry three, but four times.
 The age given by his son at the time of his marriage in 1811, pointing to 1780 as his year of birth, could be a clue in favor of this hypothesis.